What is the Weather Like in Tonga in April?

 Before we jump into this weather guide for April, be sure to bookmark Tonga Weather by Month: What is the Weather Like in Tonga? for more advice.

 5 Tips for Visiting Tonga in April

 - April falls into the tourist low season in Tonga, so look out for good deals on flights and accommodation!

 - Allow extra time to travel between Tonga’s far-flung islands, as flights are often cancelled in bad weather

 - Note that some tour operators close down for the low season, especially on islands like Vava’u

-- Wear high-factor (and reef-safe) sunscreen to protect agains the high UV levels
+- Wear high-factor (and reef-safe) sunscreen to protect against the high UV levels

 - Mosquitoes are more active during Tonga’s wet season, so be sure to pack insect repellent and check out the 10 Ways to Avoid Mosquito Bites in Tonga.

 Tonga starts its transition from summer to winter during April, with temperatures starting to drop (steadily) and the humidity lifting.
 Temperatures in April can still reach an average maximum of 30°C / 86°F, while the lowest temperatures are around 22°C / 69°F often at night.

 Temperatures Across Tonga

 - Tongatapu & Nuku’alofa – The average maximum temperature is 29°C / 80°F and the minimum average temperature is 22°C / 69°F

 - Vava’u – The average maximum temperature is 30°C / 86°F and the minimum average temperature is 23°C / 73°F

 - Ha’apai – The average maximum temperature is 29°C / 84°F and the minimum average temperature is 23°C / 73°F